wilsonwu/vuetify-audio/README.md

 - Support download the audio file.
 - After audio playing finished or before start the playing, you can do something.
 - Support Dark mode of Vuetify.
+- Support auto play, but if user didn't interact with the document first, the audio can't be played.
+- Support turn on and off audio download button.

 ### Demo